A Publish script can be scheduled to run at set times using the scheduler.

 Params are the parameters sent to the Ant script, there can be as many as needed.

-A jsession ID is not available to the publish script so it needs a username and password to access PageSeeder.
+In PageSeeder v5 a jsession ID/token is not available to the publish script so it needs a username and password to access PageSeeder.
 These can be supplied using the

 <ps:config> task as follows: